CamilaJaviera91/dag-first-approach/README.md

 ## 🗂️ What's DAG?

-A DAG, or **Directed Acyclic Graph**, is a type of graph used in computer science and mathematics that has the following properties:
+A Directed Acyclic Graph (DAG) is a graph where:

-1. Directed: All edges (connections between nodes) have a direction — they go from one node to another in a specific direction.
+- Directed: All edges have a direction (from one node to another)

-2. Acyclic: There are no cycles — you can't start at one node and follow the edges to eventually loop back to the same node.
+- Acyclic: No cycles exist—you can’t loop back to a previous node

 ---

 ### 📋 Common Uses of DAGs:

-- Task scheduling (e.g., Airflow, build systems like Make): Tasks depend on other tasks, and the execution order must follow the dependencies.
+- Task scheduling (e.g., Airflow, build systems like Make)

-- Version control systems (e.g., Git): Commits are nodes in a DAG showing how changes depend on each other.
+- Version control systems (e.g., Git)

-- Data processing pipelines: Stages of transformation that must occur in a specific order.
+- Data processing pipelines

-- Compilers: Representing expressions or instructions.
+- Compilers and expression trees

 ---